eka-lark/Game-Design/README.md

-# Paint
+# Game-Design
-this is basic html5 canvas and css
+This is plaine and simple structure of user interface of a game by using  HTML5 Canvas, Css and Javascript.
+This is still under progress